Targeting Revisits Maps to help get the most out of insect recording

 Pale greenSuccessful revisitsSites that used to only have records from a single year, but since this year have visits from multiple years and will now be included in our trend analysis.

-BlankUnrecordedSites that, so far, don’t have any records of grasshoppers and allies in our database.
+BlankUnrecordedSites that, so far, don’t have any records of this group in our database.

 (Strictly speaking, we base these classifications on records submitted this year, so records from past years that have been submitted this year count as ‘new’ to the database.
 However, in most cases, ‘new’ records will be those made and submitted this year.)